Avoid these Foods if You Have Gout

 There is a good reason why wealthy families shunned lobsters in the past: it’s one of the dirtiest foods you can eat as it lives off waste sitting at the bottom of the ocean.
 Shrimp is another scavenger that lives by eating dead creature’s flesh.

 One study found that men who ate seafood increased their risk of developing gout by almost two times.
 Each additional serving of seafood weekly increased the risk by 7%.
 When you eat these kinds of seafood, you are eating waste and other pollutants these creatures consumed in the sea—not good for your gout.

 Tomatoes are very nutritious, but try to limit your intake of them since they have a very low pH which can trigger your gout.
 Other variations of tomato like canned tomato, tomato paste, and tomato juice generally have a pH level below 5 which makes it very acidic.

-If you want to eat tomatos, consider eating Gazpacho soup instead since it contains 50% less tomatoes.
+If you want to eat tomatoes, consider eating Gazpacho soup instead since it contains 50% fewer tomatoes.
 It might even help lower your uric acid levels.
 But as for all other tomatoes, they should be avoided as much as possible.

 Meat has been associated with a wide range of chronic diseases including heart diseases, type 2 diabetes, certain types of cancer, and metabolic syndrome.

 Certain types of meat should be avoided for gout since they are known to be high in purines.
 This includes organ meats like brains, liver, kidney, and animal heart.

 Just stay away from any kind of organ meat since they contain a lot of toxins accumulated from the animal’s body.
 You also want to avoid processed meat like hotdogs and bacons since those tend to cause health problems later on.